enmanuelduran/enmascript/content/articles/2018-10-12-the-power-of-dynamic-imports-in-javascript-and-react.md

 ## Introducing Dynamic imports

-The Dynamic import() is a [javascript proposal currently on stage 3](https://github.com/tc39/proposal-dynamic-import), as we know ECMAScript modules are _static_ but thanks to this proposal they don't always have to be, in a nutshell, the dynamic import() syntax allow us to load modules on demand by using promises or the async/await syntax, an example/implementation for this would be:
+The Dynamic import() is a [javascript proposal currently on stage 3](https://github.com/tc39/proposal-dynamic-import), as we know ECMAScript modules are _static_ but thanks to this proposal they don't always have to be, in a nutshell, the dynamic import() syntax allows us to load modules on demand by using promises or the async/await syntax, an example/implementation for this would be:

 ```javascript
 import('./Module').then(Module => Module.method());